javierdejuan/Asynchrounos-Python-backend/README.md

 ```
 name it ```webServiceQueue.service```.

 As I am using a Python Environments, we need to tell the service which is the appropiate Python version.
-The easiest way is to copy the directory from your environment into the ExecStart section of the service (In my case,it```/var/speechrecognition/googlespeech/bin/python3 ```)
+The easiest way is to copy the directory from your environment into the ExecStart section of the service (In my case is ```/var/speechrecognition/googlespeech/bin/python3 ```)

 The service should start under the following command: ``` service webServiceQueue start```, you can stop it with ``` service webServiceQueue stop``` and to follow the entry into the journal log, type ```journalctl -u webServiceQueue -f```.
 In a developmente environnement, remember to execute ````systemctl daemon-reload```` every time you change the webServiceQueue.service file.